timescale/docs/self-hosted/replication-and-ha/about-ha.md

 ## Zonal redundancy

 While the public cloud is highly reliable, entire portions of the cloud can be unavailable at times.
-Timescale does not protect against Availability Zone failures unless the user is using HA replicas.
+TimescaleDB does not protect against Availability Zone failures unless the user is using HA replicas.
 We do not currently offer multi-cloud solutions or protection from an AWS Regional failure.

 ## Replication

-Timescale supports replication using PostgreSQL's built-in [streaming replication][postgres-streaming-replication-docs].
-Using [logical replication][postgres-logrep-docs] with Timescale is not recommended, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are
+TimescaleDB supports replication using PostgreSQL's built-in [streaming replication][postgres-streaming-replication-docs].
+Using [logical replication][postgres-logrep-docs] with TimescaleDB is not recommended, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are
 [not currently supported][postgres-partition-limitations].